$100K offered to find who killed Tupac Shakur

-LAS VEGAS (KLAS) — Two Las Vegas-based podcasts are teaming up to offer a $100,000 reward for information leading to the arrest and conviction of the person who killed musician Tupac Shakur.
+LAS VEGAS (KLAS) – Two Las Vegas-based podcasts are teaming up to offer a $100,000 reward for information leading to the arrest and conviction of the person who killed rapper Tupac Shakur.

-Tuesday marks 26 years since Shakur died after being shot several days earlier while he sat in a car stopped at an intersection a block off the Las Vegas Strip.
+Tuesday marks 26 years since the death of Shakur, one of the most prolific figures in hip-hop.

 The Problem Solver Show’s producer, David Kohlmeier, is a retired Henderson police officer.